 When the balance is re-established and the loaded tissue has regained its strength, the recovery continues into a new phase called supercompensation.

-In the supercompensation phase, the body continues the build-up, which began during the recovery phase, but the body increases its strength comparing to the starting point before the run.
+In the supercompensation phase, the body continues the build-up, which began during the recovery phase.
+But the body increases its strength compared to the starting point before the run.
 You begin to get in better shape.

 So, with well-planned training with an appropriate combination of load (training) and recovery, you can manage your progress by increasing the training volume/intensity gradually from the “plateau” where you are now, to the next higher “plateau” and so on.

 Supercompensation is a Build-up System